kubernetes/website/content/en/blog/_posts/2024-04-25-structured-authz-beta.md

 We would love to hear your feedback on this feature.
-In particular, we would like feedback from Kubernetes cluster administrators and authorization webhook implementors as they go through the process of building their integrations with this new API.
+In particular, we would like feedback from Kubernetes cluster administrators and authorization webhook implementors as they build their integrations with this new API.
 Please reach out to us on the [#sig-auth-authorizers-dev](https://kubernetes.slack.com/archives/C05EZFX1Z2L) channel on Kubernetes Slack.

 ## How to get involved
-If you are interested in getting involved in the development of this feature, share feedback, or participate in any other ongoing SIG Auth projects, please reach out on the [#sig-auth](https://kubernetes.slack.com/archives/C0EN96KUY) channel on Kubernetes Slack.
+If you are interested in helping develop this feature, sharing feedback, or participating in any other ongoing SIG Auth projects, please reach out on the [#sig-auth](https://kubernetes.slack.com/archives/C0EN96KUY) channel on Kubernetes Slack.

-You are also welcome to join the bi-weekly [SIG Auth meetings](https://github.com/kubernetes/community/blob/master/sig-auth/README.md#meetings) held every-other Wednesday.
+You are also welcome to join the bi-weekly [SIG Auth meetings](https://github.com/kubernetes/community/blob/master/sig-auth/README.md#meetings) held every other Wednesday.

-## Acknowledgements
+## Acknowledgments
-This feature has been an effort driven by contributors from several different companies.
-We would like to extend a huge thank you to everyone that contributed their time and effort to help make this possible.
+This feature was driven by contributors from several different companies.
+We would like to extend a huge thank you to everyone who contributed their time and effort to make this possible.